mcuan/daemon-slayer/chapter_0.md

 The darkness recedes, but the terror lingers.

 I remember fragments:
 A battle.
 Endless daemons.
-The Forker.
+Moloch.
 Its duplicates swarmed me, relentless.
 I tried to fight, but they kept coming.